 Week Two: April Showers Bring Happy Seedlings

-As another spring nor'easter moves out to sea, its time to double down on preparations for a strong veggie garden this summer.
+It's time to double down on preparations for a strong veggie garden this summer.

 Early April is about setting the stage for a bountiful harvest all summer long.

 Put yourself on track for learning about and caring for seedlings now, and prepare to reap the rewards as April showers give way to May spinach, June snap peas and juicy July tomatoes.

 Don’t forget to check out the exciting links and resources included at the bottom.
 Our favorite this week: Ben and Erica Falk teach us how we can turn our homes into oases of food security and natural medicine for times like these - definitely worth the watch!

 Also watch this 5-minute seed-starting video, it is a wonderful overview of the whole process for beginners or returning experts.
 We’d be hard-pressed to distill this blog into 5 minutes more clearly or concisely.
 Click the link now and check it out!

 Now let's see what we should be up to for garden preparations indoors and outdoors this week:

 What seeds are good to start in this time window?
 If we look out to May 15 - 22, which is the last frost for most of Cape Cod, and count back 6 weeks we land on this week.
 So all those seed packets that say “start inside 6 weeks before the last frost” should be started now.
 This includes many flowers, tomatoes, eggplant, peppers and all the brassicas (cabbage, broccoli, etc.)